What is a pituitary gland?

 • after surgery, if the tumour cannot be completely removed

-• as the main treatment for a pituitary tumour.
+• as the main treatment for a pituitary tumour, in rare situations.

-A type of radiotherapy called stereotactic radiosurgery (SRT) can be used to treat some small tumours that are not close to the optic nerve.
-Radiosurgery is a type of stereotactic radiotherapy.
+Radiotherapy is usually given as a course of treatments, every weekday over a period of 5 or 6 weeks, depending on the type of tumour.
+Occasionally, a type of radiotherapy called stereotactic radiosurgery (SRS) can be used to treat some small tumours that are not close to the optic nerve.
+This is given as a single treatment.

 Side effects of treatment for a pituitary tumour